GMarins/orthomosaic_tree_counting/PERFORMANCE.md

 Although the script can run with a good perfomance when the desired result does not require full precision, the result can be quite different when required.
 The *option = 2* in **filterMatches** function is O(n²), making the execution increasingly slower the bigger the input image is.
-Since we an array of (x,y) tuples and close points may be in distant positions in the array (even if sorted in x or y) , is difficult to find an intuitive alternative nested loops.
+Since we have an array of (x,y) tuples and close points may be in distant positions in the array (even if sorted in x or y) , is difficult to find an intuitive alternative to nested loops.
+However, the execution time of *option = 2* can be acceptable provided that the filter is well configured: having the tuples sorted *([(x1,y1),(x2,y2),...], y1 < y2*; normal output of the OpenCV function) and checking each position with respect to n positions forward, being n a percentage of the size of the array.

 For what I could conclude from my study, is that the best way to improve would be to use another feature of OpenCV: the usage of
 Haar Cascades ( [Example](http://docs.opencv.org/trunk/d7/d8b/tutorial_py_face_detection.html)).
 OpenCV already comes